Navigating in High-Dimensional Search Space: A Hierarchical Bayesian Optimization Approach: Evaluation

 \subsubsection{Evaluation Background}

 Besides evaluation on synthetic benchmarks, we evaluate the practical value of HiBO on a more complex real-world application, specifically automatic DBMS configuration tuning.
 The performance of DBMS highly depends on the settings of their configuration knobs, which control various aspects of their behaviours such as memory allocation, I/O behaviors, and query optimization.
 However, default configurations are typically suboptimal and require further tuning for optimal performance \citep{zhao2023dbms-survey}.
-We select DBMS configuration tuning as a critical evaluation scenario due to its significant practical importance and inherent complexities, especially for the following considerations: \begin{itemize} \itemsep{0em} \item (High-dimensionality) DBMS configuration tuning involves a high-dimensional search space with over 100 configuration knobs; \item (Knob Correlation) Many of these configuration parameters are interdependent, where certain knobs are correlated and can lead to combined effects on the performance; \item (Noisy Observations) Measurements of performance data in real-world environments are much noiser compared to cases in synthetic benchmarks. \end{itemize}

-These factors make manual and heuristic tuning impractical \citep{huang2019survey-tuning-heur, zhao2023dbms-survey}, making DBMS configuration tuning an ideal target for evaluating practical values of algorithms in real-world applications.
-In comparison, though not limited to simple mathematical synthetic functions, commonly-seen ``real-world" benchmarks in literature are still large based on simulation \citep{jones2008mopta, wang2017rover, eriksson2021saasbo}.
-For example, Mopta08 \citep{jones2008mopta} originates from real-world problems in vehicle design but is abstracted into a mathematical optimization problem in practice.
-Considering the page limits, we included the evaluation on two simulated real-world benchmarks in Appendix \ref{app: eval_real}, including Mopta08 and Rover Trajectory Planning \citep{wang2017rover}.
+We select DBMS configuration tuning especially for the following considerations: 1) \textbf{High-dimensionality}.
+DBMS configuration tuning involves a high-dimensional search space with over 100 configuration knobs; 2) \textbf{Knob Correlation}.
+Many of these configuration parameters are interdependent, where certain knobs are correlated and can lead to combined effects on the performance; 3) \textbf{Noisy Observations}.
+Measurements of performance data in real-world environments are much noiser compared to cases in synthetic benchmarks.
+These factors make DBMS configuration tuning an ideal target for evaluating practical values of algorithms in real-world applications.
+In comparison, though not limited to simpler synthetic functions, commonly-seen ``real-world" benchmarks in literature are still large based on simulation \citep{jones2008mopta, wang2017rover, eriksson2021saasbo}.
+For comprehensiveness, we still included the evaluation on Mopta08 \citep{jones2008mopta} and Rover Trajectory Planning \citep{wang2017rover} in Appendix \ref{app: eval_real}, including Mopta08 and Rover Trajectory Planning \citep{wang2017rover}.